 4. What skill do you feel that you are missing, or could work more upon?

 Secondly, the candidate should be having proper technical knowledge of the skill.
-The way in which he teaches you, his patience and his delivery of words and the actual knowledge or skill will help you understand what kind of a teacher he is.
-This is integral as hiring a curious person who is unable or unwilling to teach others would be a liability to the company.
+How he teaches you, his patience and his delivery of words and the actual knowledge or skill will help you understand what kind of a teacher he is.
+This is integral as hiring a curious person who is unable to teach others will a burden to the company.

-After you have hired these curious people into your organisation, you must remember that it is also important to actively cultivate curiosity in your organisation.
+After you have hired these curious people into your organization, you must remember that it is also important to actively cultivate curiosity in your organization.

 Ways to Cultivate Curiosity in Your Workplace: